Japik-org/Japik/README.md

 * PRIORITY_LOWER = max
 * or custom integer number

-You can modify live cycle queue (controller) in any time.
-Like add more init implementations from another init implementation!
+Also it may be useful to use method putAutoPriorityOrder(...) to reserve order.

+Note: you add implementations durring execution of another init implementation.

 Name (```name```) for LiveCycleImpl are used for identify them.
 When any exception (Throwable) occurs, you will see that name in logs.
 Also, you can remove them from queue if you know names.
 Successfully finished LiveCycleImpl will be removed from the queue.
 When any exception occurs during live cycle operation, it will not be removed from the live cycle queue.
 So you can change something and then try execute the same live cycle operation (init/start/stop/...) to successfully finish it.